 The transmission is one of the most critical components of your vehicle.
 It’s also one of the most expensive to replace.
-Making sure it’s well maintained is essential to keep it in good working condition as long as possible.
+Ensuring it’s well maintained is essential to keep it in good working condition as long as possible.

 Table of Contents